 Karen concludes: “But none of the above would have been possible without the tenacity, resilience and ability of all the people involved, so thank you to everyone, you should all feel very proud of this award.”

-Sarah Ricketts, BAM Construction the chair of the working group, said: “We continue to be amazed by the dedication our recommended suppliers offer the framework especially through these extraordinary times.
+Sarah Ricketts, BAM Construction and The Chair of the P22 Framework working group, said: “We continue to be amazed by the dedication our recommended suppliers offer the framework, especially through these extraordinary times.